Singapura Cat Health Issues & Prevention

 Singapuras are predisposed to several health conditions including PKD, uterine inertia, HCM.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 4-8 lbs and lifespan of 11-15 yrs, the Singapura requires thoughtful care tailored to their specific breed characteristics.
+At 4-8 lbs with a 11-15 yrs lifespan, the Singapura has a health and temperament profile that rewards close attention rather than generic care.
 At 4-8 lbs with a life expectancy spanning 11-15 yrs, the Singapura represents one of the more active and engaging cat breeds available.

 Genetic Health Considerations: The Singapura breed has documented susceptibility to PKD, uterine inertia, HCM.
 Awareness of these predispositions is valuable for two reasons: it guides preventive screening decisions, and it helps you recognize early symptoms that might otherwise be overlooked.